VAMSApp/onair-discordbot/README.md

 5  JET   N1883M      Cessna Longitude Aviators Club Livery  ✅ Idle  LEMD - Madrid, Madrid            6129 lbs     0/0/0
 6  JET   N6526N      Airbus A320 Neo Asobo                  ✅ Idle  EGLL - London, England           56385 lbs    0/0/0
 ```

 ### Jobs (/jobs)
-lists all of the pending or in-progress jobs for a given company or VA
+lists all of the pending or in-progress jobs for the given VA
 #### Response
 ```
 There are 2 pending jobs